cms-sw/cms-sw.github.io/docker.md

     docker run -v /tmp/$USER/slc6-docker-installation:/opt/cms -it cmsdocker.cern.ch/builder-slc6_amd64_gcc481

-notice you might want to use additional `-v <host-directory>:<target-directory>
-to have persistent storage of datafiles you might produce.
+notice you might want to use additional `-v <host-directory>:<data-directory>` to have persistent storage of datafiles you might produce.

-this will present you a bash prompt from which you can install CMSSW via:
+The above mentioned command will present you a bash prompt from which you can install CMSSW via:

     apt-get install <release>